 Camping and Lodging

 You’ll find lots of lodging options at www.visitpagosasprings.com -- from cozy cabins to luxurious vacation homes and everything in between.
 Camping on site is included with your camp tuition, along with a pass for one vehicle on Reservoir Hill.
 A $25 camp fee applies to additional people over the age of 12 who are camping with you during the week.
 Meals are not provided, so plan to bring your own provisions or take a quick walk or drive to downtown Pagosa Springs.

-The campground will open for Jam Campers at 3:00 PM on Monday, June 2.
-If you are staying for the Pagosa Folk 'N Bluegrass festival and camping on site (and have already purchased your tickets), you may stay on Reservoir Hill in the designated Jam Camp area on Thursday night.
-You may not move to a different area until after 11:00 AM on Friday, June 6 after the festival campground opens to the public.
+The campground will open for Jam Campers at 3:00 PM on Monday, June 1.
+If you are staying for the Pagosa Folk 'N Bluegrass festival and camping on site, you may stay on Reservoir Hill in the designated Jam Camp area on Thursday night.
+You must have your festival tickets in hand; tickets may be purchased at the festival RV throughout the week until 3:00 PM on Thursday, June 4.
+You may not move to a different area until after 11:00 AM on Friday, June 5, after the festival campground opens to the public.